 Respiratory droplets are small particles of saliva or mucus that are expelled from the body when a person sneezes, coughs, or breathes hard.
 These droplets can travel through the air, eventually falling to the ground (or on other nearby surfaces).
 And if a person is infected with SARS-CoV-2, the virus can be present inside the droplets.

 If a healthy person is in close proximity to a sick person, they can get sick through the air.
 Respiratory droplets can travel directly from an infected person and land on a healthy person.
-This is why there is a push to practice social distancing and to maintain a distance of at least six feet from other people.
+That’s why social distancing is so important.
 If you don’t come into contact with others, it is less likely you will become infected.
-(There is also some evidence that the virus can linger in the air for a period of time before falling to the ground, although it is unknown if this occurs in quantities sufficient to infect others.)

 According to Dr. Kenney, face masks may protect against both of these methods of transmission.
-“Masks do help provide a shield from respiratory droplets,” he says, later adding that they “also may help a person not touch their face.”
+“Masks do help provide a shield from respiratory droplets,” he says, later adding that they “also may help a person not touch their face,” another way to spread the virus.

 But not all masks are created equal.